- Make sure patient information is sent securely.

-- You should also consider informing the ICO if there is a risk to the data subject or if special category personal data is involved.
+- You should also consider informing the ICO if there's a risk to the data subject or if special category personal data is involved.
 See the ICO website for more details.

 Other pitfalls can arise in the case of misdirected emails.

 - When sending confidential patient information, take a moment to check the recipient's email address is correct.
 For example, email@example.com could easily be mistaken for firstname.lastname@example.org.

 Use of personal information

 - The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 govern the use of personal information.
 This includes using personal information for marketing purposes.

-- Unsolicited marketing can only be carried out if the person you are contacting has given you permission to do so.
+- Unsolicited marketing can only be carried out if the person you're contacting has given you permission to do so.

 - There is a 'soft opt-in' rule, which applies if the messages are only 'marketing similar' products or services and where the person's details have been obtained in the course of providing that service.

 - In a GP practice, patients have to be given a simple opportunity to decline contact about future services both at the time their details are collected and in future messages.